David-Kasilia/Hello-Microverse-Project/README.md

 Git
 Browser
  # Setup
-Create a directory in Github.
+<p>Create a directory in Github.<br>
-Clone the directory to local repository and make it available locally.
+Clone the directory to local repository and make it available locally.<br>
 From the main branch,create a branch eg:  file-creation branch  to create the necessary files required for the project which will be merged to the main branch.
-These Files include index.html and style.css
+These Files include index.html and style.css.<br>
 Then create-linter-files branch  to create the linter files.
-Then later will be merged to the main branch.
+Then later will be merged to the main branch.<br>
-Open VSCode, choose open folder and open the directory that was cloned from Github.
+Open VSCode, choose open folder and open the directory that was cloned from Github.<br>
 Open the index.html and populate it with boiler plate code and a h1 element with the text Hello Microverse and assign a class to it of name header
-Link the stylesheet to index.html.
+Link the stylesheet to index.html.<br>
 Open the style.css and add the style properties to the h1 element.

 # Run Tests